oracle/terraform-provider-oci/website/docs/r/database_autonomous_database.html.markdown

 * `resource_pool_summary` - (Optional) (Updatable) The configuration details for resource pool
 	* `is_disabled` - (Optional) (Updatable) Indicates if the resource pool should be deleted for the Autonomous Database.
 	* `pool_size` - (Optional) (Updatable) Resource pool size.
+* `enable_delete_scheduled_operations` - If omitted or set to false the provider will not delete scheduled_operations from the Autonomous Database.
+If set to true, provider will delete scheduled_operations from the Autonomous Database.
 * `scheduled_operations` - (Optional) (Updatable) The list of scheduled operations.
 Consists of values such as dayOfWeek, scheduledStartTime, scheduledStopTime.

 	This cannot be updated in parallel with any of the following: licenseModel, dbEdition, cpuCoreCount, computeCount, computeModel, whitelistedIps, isMTLSConnectionRequired, openMode, permissionLevel, dbWorkload, privateEndpointLabel, nsgIds, dbVersion, isRefreshable, dbName, dbToolsDetails, isLocalDataGuardEnabled, or isFreeTier.